-William H. Hooke has been a senior policy fellow at the American Meteorological Society since June, 2000.
-He directed the Policy Program from July, 2001-April 2013.
-He now also serves as AMS associate executive director.
+William H. Hooke, senior policy fellow emeritus, served as a senior policy fellow at the American Meteorological Society from 2000-2021.
+He founded and then directed the AMS Summer Policy Colloquium for 21 years.
+He was Director of the Policy Program from 2001-2013 and also served as AMS associate executive director.

-Dr. Hooke was an ad joint faculty member at the University of Colorado from 1969 to 1987, and served as a fellow of two NOAA Joint Institutes (CIRES, 1971-1977; CIRA 1987-2000).
+Dr. Hooke was an adjoint faculty member at the University of Colorado from 1969 to 1987 and served as a fellow of two NOAA Joint Institutes (CIRES, 1971-1977; CIRA 1987-2000).
 He holds a B.S.
 (Physics Honors) from Swarthmore College (1964), and S.M.
 (1966) and Ph.D.
 (1967) degrees from the University of Chicago.
-He is a Fellow of the AMS and was elected a member of the American Philosophical Society in 2006.
+He is an Honorary Member of the AMS, a Fellow of the AAAS, and a member of the American Philosophical Society.

 He has served on several boards and committees of the National Academies of Science, Engineering, and Medicine.
 These included the advisory committee work that led to the establishment of the United Nations International Decade for Natural Disaster Reduction.
 In addition, he chaired NASEM’s Disasters Roundtable, 2003-2009 and its Committee on Private-Public Collaboration to Build Community Disaster Resilience, 2009-2010.
 He co-chaired (with Ann Bostrom), the NASEM Committee on advancing social and behavioral science research and application within the weather enterprise, 2016-2018.
 He also served on the International Council of Scientific Union’s (ICSU) committee on Integrated Research on Disaster Risk.